 - Get as fully erect as you can.

-- Place the ruler or tape measure on top of your penis.
+- Place the rule on top of your penis.

-- Press the end of the ruler into the pubic fat pad at the base of your penis until it stops at your pubic bone.
+- Press the end of the rule into the pubic fat pad at the base of your penis until it stops at your pubic bone.

 - Straighten any curvature in your penis as best as you can.

-- Note the measurement at the far end of the ruler; that's your length.
+- Note the measurement at the far end of the rule; that's your length.

 Why is it done this way?
 This is how penis length is scientifically measured, and the only valid way to measure for comparison to penis size charts and statistical tools like CalcSD.
 Measuring along the top and pressed to the pubic bone provides a common point of reference for comparison and controls for factors that only affect the visible size of the penis but not the actual length, like excess body fat.
 The pubic bone directly above the penis is the most forward-projecting part of the bone and a solid depth limiter for many sex positions.
 Measuring to the side or from underneath is not valid, no matter how much more length you feel you should be allowed to claim.

 Pressing to the pubic bone is known as the "bone-pressed erect length" (BPEL, or just BP).
 Fat is highly compressible, so unless you're obese you'll still be able to use most of your penis during intercourse.
 Measuring just the exposed shaft is called the "non-bone-pressed erect length".